-- Exam Score Calculator - From AP Pass, a way to calculate a score using the new scoring method employed by ETS.
+- Exam Score Calculator - AP Pass offers a way to calculate a score using the new scoring method employed by ETS.
 Just plug in m.c., three essay scores and it calculates the final score for you.

-- Miss Effie's AP Site - Has downloadable lists of works used, questions on past exams as well as a wealth of information useful to both AP teachers and students.
+- Miss Effie's AP Site - This site has downloadable lists of works used, questions on past exams as well as a wealth of information useful to both AP teachers and students.
 There are units on specific works as well.

 - The Ten Commandments of AP English Literature - A Prezi presentation from Martin Beller and some of his AP colleagues with apt advise for students.

-- What AP Readers Want to See - Advice from exam readers.
+- What AP Readers Want to See - The site contains advice from exam readers.
 Scroll through tone words (also helpful) to reach this document.

 Of General Interest